peterlecavalier/learning_swiftui/README.md

 - Watched Day 0 video for Hacking with Swift - definitely feeling very motivated to keep going with this :)
 - After Day 1/2, I feel like my previous computer science knowledge is helping me understand basic concepts quite a bit.
 Still going to take things slow and make sure I understand nuances in Swift / SwiftUI though.
 Hoping to start learning some brand new concepts soon!
 - Day 3: I learned enums once long ago but have never used them in other languages.
 I feel like they'll be more useful for Swift though.
+- Day 5: I almost never use switch statements or ternary operators in Python (maybe I should!) so this is a good refresher.